 La La Land

 It seems like a long time since I watched Whiplash, months after it had already won all of the awards it would win.
 I had no idea who Damien Chazelle was at the time, even though I had watched and enjoyed another project of his, Grand Piano (he was the writer), not too long before then.
 While his filmography is not all that extensive, he is two for two with me, and that counts for a lot as far as I’m concerned.
 Now he’s turning back to music-based films (and jazz) with his ode to a classic era of Hollywood musicals melding with a modern setting.
-La La Land already seems set to sweep awards season (which counts for increasingly little with me) but is it the kind of Hail, Caesar!
-Esque homage to delight the senses?
+La La Land already seems set to sweep awards season (which counts for increasingly little with me) but is it the kind of Hail, Caesar!-esque homage to delight the senses?
 Or is it another example of Hollywood being up so far up its own ass that it can’t tell when it’s gone too far with the nostalgia?

-When frustrated jazz musician Sebastian (Ryan Gosling) and struggling actress Mia (Emma Stone) meet each other, they begin a romantic love affair, propped up by their efforts to elevate the others dreams in the cutthroat world of LA entertainment.
+When frustrated jazz musician Sebastian (Ryan Gosling) and struggling actress Mia (Emma Stone) meet each other, they begin a romantic love affair, propped up by their efforts to elevate the others’ dreams in the cutthroat world of LA entertainment.
 But when success comes, the price may be the very relationship that has let them achieve that success.

 This is a film that is largely about the marked difference between dreams and reality, between fantasy and cynicism, between the world that we live in and the world that we wish to live in.
 Its cipher is the story of Sebastian and Mia and the way that their love affair unfolds: both in terms of the difficult path they have balancing their own relationship and their pursuit of their respective ambitions, and in the actual musical sequences, where Hollywood fantasy takes over.

-This is, judging from the promotional material, the overall score and that snazzy opening number, a musical, but it isn’t really.
-Yes, characters sing their feelings on occasion, but La La Land is really only dipping its toes in the ocean of the musical genre, taking up the medium whenever it is most convenient for forwarding the plot – with complicated inter-person scripting is too difficult – and abandoning it just as quickly when there is no need for it all.
+Judging from the promotional material, the overall score and that snazzy opening number, it’s a musical, but it isn’t really.
+Yes, characters sing their feelings on occasion, but La La Land is really only dipping its toes in the ocean of the musical genre, taking up the medium whenever it is most convenient for forwarding the plot – when complicated inter-person scripting is too difficult – and abandoning it just as quickly when there is no need for it all.
 As noted by many others, the musical aspect of La La Land just stops for a huge portion of the movies second act, only really coming back into play as we head towards the finale: there’s some partial false advertising going on here, from a film that wants to be seen as both a musical homage and a serious drama, without the common drawbacks of both genres.

-Without the musical to uplift the plot, we’re left with Chazelle’s resorts to fantasy, the tap dancing, the flying through the stars, the lengthy montages of events that never were and never will be.
+Without the musical aspect to uplift the plot, we’re left with Chazelle’s resorts to fantasy, the tap dancing, the flying through the stars, the lengthy montages of events that never were and never will be.
 And while this is all well and good, it’s only to a point, as Chazelle seems to not quite know what he wants to go for: to depict the fuzzy romantic phase of relationships in magical terms, or to mock the audiences expectations.

 The epitome of this is undoubtedly the manner in which the film ends, in an extended epilogue sequence that was already unnecessary before Chazelle really gets into it, blending reality and fantasy to the greatest extent so far.
 I’m not entirely sure what he was going for, if he didn’t mean to taunt the audience by showing them the dream that could never exist, couching it in such exaggerated terms that you would feel silly for even expecting it a little.
 I found the ending downbeat and off-putting, a cap on a largely unfulfilling experience, redeemed only by a few elements.